KjetilIN/Renewable-Energy-REST-API/readme.md

 Docker is a set of platform as a service (PaaS) products that use OS-level virtualization to deliver software in packages called containers.
 [This project used this docs for setting up docker on the OpenStack server.](https://docs.docker.com/engine/install/ubuntu/#set-up-the-repository)

 <br>
 Note that the project uses both a Docker file and a docker compose file.
 The docker file contains introductions for building the Docker Image.
 By defining a base image, additional packages and other versions, the Docker image can be created more deterministic.
-The base image that we use is `golang:1.18`.
+The base image that we use is golang:1.18.
 The Docker File also gets all packages from the go project.

 [Read more about how dockerfile works here](https://docs.docker.com/engine/reference/builder/)

 <br>

 Docker Compose is for running multi-container Docker application.
 However, this project uses it to define volumes for the credentials file for firebase.
-Also the renewable energy .csv file should also stay in a volume.
+Also the renewable energy **.csv** file should also stay in a volume.

 [More on docker compose here](https://docs.docker.com/compose/)